 Radiation is the energy or particles that are released during radioactive decay.
 The radioactivity of a material refers to the rate at which it emits radiation.

 The activity of a sample of radioactive material is determined by measuring the number of disintegrations per unit of time.
-A disintegration occurs each time a nucleus throws off particles or energy.
+A disintegration occurs each time a nucleus ejects particles or energy.
 Activity is measured in a unit called the becquerel - 1 becquerel is equivalent to 1 disintegration per second.